1 family, 2 countries, 3 borders: Children and youth expressions of transnational love in contested spaces of family separation

 I felt that my parents had abandoned me.
 11 years with no communication is very hard.
 But when I went back to my village my thoughts changed.
 It isn’t that they have forgotten or care less for me, but it’s that they live in very difficult conditions.
 Now I won’t say that they don’t care for me, I even thank them for the opportunity to study but, reducing communication gaps would help to increase my feeling of being one family again… (Dharghey, 20, Upper Dolpa).

 Active communication between families in rural Himalayan villages and young people in Kathmandu is important since it helps to confirm relationships themselves.
 Furthermore, emotions such as love require active exchanges in order to avoid losing their social meaning.
-Communication technologies and ground transportations such as cars, busses, jeeps, and motorcycles were virtually non-existent in rural villages when participants arrived in Kathmandu between 1996-2006.
+Communication technologies and ground transportation such as cars, busses, jeeps, and motorcycles were virtually non-existent in rural villages when participants arrived in Kathmandu between 1996 and 2006.
 Some journeys took more than three months by foot.
 In many trans-Himalayan locations to date these technologies still remain unavailable.
 Timing between potential family reunifications was sporadic and unpredictable.
-One week after the interview above took place, Ketu had the opportunity to meet his youngest brother and parents in Kathmandu for the first time in 11 years.
+One week after the interview above took place, Ketu had the opportunity to meet his youngest brother and parents in Kathmandu for the first time in eleven years.
 During a follow-up interview he revealed:

 That day was strange and unexpected for me.
 My father looked almost the same as before, but my mother really aged… They took me to a monastery one hour away to meet me [sic] brother.
 He was studying in Kathmandu for the past eight years and I didn’t know!
 He called me brother, but I told him not to as it felt strange… My parents gave me an aunt’s number in Kathmandu, but I told them from today don’t contact me yet… It isn’t that I don’t love them, but I can’t relate and communicate with them properly in Tibetan anymore… it will take time to heal… (Ketu, 16, Humla).